IB DP at GEMS World Academy - Dubai

 Subject Groups and Courses

-Students follow a broad and balanced curriculum, organized into the 6 subject groups:
+Students follow a broad and balanced curriculum, organised into the 6 subject groups:

 DP Course Syllabi